Carol Alt: Career

 In September 2013, Alt joined the Fox News team with her half-hour Saturday afternoon TV show, A Healthy You & Carol Alt, covering her experience and knowledge about wellness and longevity.
 Each installment ends with a segment called Ask Carol, in which she answers questions she receives on Facebook and Twitter.
 In October 2013, Alt was inducted into the Ride of Fame.
 A double-decker New York City tour bus was dedicated to her and her career.

 In 2015, Alt co-starred in the Lifetime shoplifting comedy Stealing Chanel with Lydia Hearst, Anna Maria Cianciulli, and John Rothman.

 Personal life

 Alt married former New York Rangers defenseman Ron Greschner at St. Aidan's Roman Catholic Church in Williston Park, Long Island, New York, in 1983.
 They divorced in 1996.
-Alt was then in a long-term relationship with former New York Islanders forward Alexei Yashin.
+Alt was previously in a long-term relationship with former New York Islanders forward Alexei Yashin until 2019.